renderedtext/semaphore-docs-new/source/docs/docker/docker-layer-caching.md

 When building an image from a `Dockerfile`, each line generates its own layer.
 These layers are [cached](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#build-cache) and they can be reused, if no changes are detected.
-If a layer changes, all the following layers have to created from scratch.
+If a layer changes, all the following layers have to be created from scratch.

 Starting with [Docker 1.13](https://github.com/moby/moby/blob/master/CHANGELOG.md#1130-2017-01-18), the `docker build` command introduced a new switch `--cache-from`, which allows